siyangsun/courtyard/content/index.md

 ## How do you navigate this site?
-I've found the best way to navigate a digital garden is just how you'd navigate a "real" garden - by wandering from room to room based on what seems interesting.
+I've found the best way to navigate a digital garden is just how you'd navigate a "real" garden - by wandering from plot to plot based on what colors and scents most attract.
 This can be done by clicking on any of the internal links throughout each page.
 There's also a view of the full layout of connected links at the bottom; a site map if you will.
 A benefit of digitization is that you can also directly search for pages or keywords at the top, as well as tags that I've decided on using.

 ## Who am I?
 You can read more about me on my [main site!](https://siyangsun.github.io/)